Young New Zealander of the Year

 Canterbury Waitaha

-After spinal surgery at 15 left him with 18 pieces of metal in his back, Luke reframed adversity into what he calls a “post-traumatic happiness moment.”
-That experience shaped his values-led approach to entrepreneurship.
-Today, he mentors emerging founders, supports Māori-led ventures, and runs Founders Club to strengthen the startup ecosystem.
+Spinal surgery at 15, left him with 18 pieces of metal in his back.
+Luke says “Spinal fusion surgery was hard, building VXT has been harder” His experience with disability shaped his values-led approach to entrepreneurship.
+Today, he mentors students, emerging founders and supports Māori-led ventures.
 Luke Campbell is modelling a new kind of leadership – where innovation, wellbeing, and purpose thrive side by side.

 Telesia Tanoa’i